-The Academy sponsors intercollegiate competition in men's and women's basketball, cross country, diving, lacrosse, sailing, soccer and swimming; men's football and golf; women's volleyball.
+The Academy sponsors intercollegiate competition in men's and women's basketball, cross country, lacrosse, sailing, soccer and swimming & diving; men's golf; women's volleyball.

 MMA's teams function under the rules of the National Collegiate Athletic Association Division III, with the exception of sailing competing under the rules of the Intercollegiate Sailing Coaches Association (ISCA).
-The North Atlantic Conference is the Mariner's primary athletic conference with football competing in the New England Men's and Women's Athletic Conference and swimming and diving competing in the New England Intercollegiate Swimming and Diving Association.
+The North Atlantic Conference is the Mariner's primary athletic conference.
+Swimming and diving competes in the New England Intercollegiate Swimming and Diving Association (NEISDA).
+Club wrestling is open to men and women who wish to compete in the National Club Wrestling Association.